Tow Truck Collision Lawyers in Phoenix, AZ

 Tow trucks can be very hazardous to motorists sharing the road with them, if you or a loved one is seeking legal counsel after being injured in a tow truck accident our lawyers are here to help.

 At Phillips Law Group we are committed to representing accident injury victims and making sure that the individuals who caused the accident be held responsible for their actions.
 For years, our personal injury lawyers in Phoenix have been assisting accident victims throughout Phoenix fight for the MAXIMUM amount of compensation they deserve.

 We have two main offices located in Phoenix and Tucson and proudly serve the following areas:

 - Lake Havasu City

-For a free initial consultation about your accident incident, call or text 1-800-706-3000 to speak with one of our knowledgeable truck accident attorneys.
+For a free initial consultation about your accident incident, call 1-800-706-3000 to speak with one of our knowledgeable truck accident attorneys.
 Our intake staff members are available 24 hours a day, 7 days a week and will connect you with one our lawyers who is best suited for handling your claim after a few initial questions about your case.

 If you prefer to contact us online, simply fill out the FREE CASE REVIEW form at the top right hand corner of this page and your claim will be reviewed right away.